Stand up for the facts!

 If Your Time is short

-According to Milwaukee police, the city saw 66 traffic deaths in 2021 in a total of 61 incidents.
+Milwaukee police said the city had 66 traffic deaths in 2021 in 61 incidents.

 But data shows only 38 of the 61 incidents, or 62%, were due to reckless driving.

 Meanwhile, motor vehicle thefts did more than double, from 4,508 in 2020, to 10,482 last year.

 Stolen cars and the reckless driving that follows have climbed to the top of the worry list for Milwaukee residents who are now facing the first open mayoral race since 2004.
 A primary is scheduled for Feb.
 15, with the spring election April 5.

 Acting Mayor Cavalier Johnson, who is among seven candidates, unveiled a plan in a Dec.
 21, 2021 news release dubbed S.T.A.N.D. for Safer Streets.
 City officials say the plan focuses on:

 It includes physical road improvements; stepped-up police enforcement, a new policy for towing unregistered or unlicensed vehicle operators who are caught driving at dangerous speeds; and a staff member in the mayor’s office to coordinate the plan across city departments and work with residents and businesses.

 "As a parent of three children in Milwaukee, and someone who drives these streets daily, I find the statistics around automobile accidents and vehicle thefts unacceptable," Johnson said.

 At the time, Johnson was the incoming mayor, since Mayor Tom Barrett — who had been confirmed as U.S. ambassador to Luxembourg – had not yet resigned.
 Johnson was sworn in as acting mayor two days later.